 Despite the city having more than 350,000 residents, Nara feels much smaller than many of the other cities in Japan that are over-crowded and busy.
 Nara is the former capital of Japan, and the history is evident by the sheer number of ancient temples and shrines within the city.
 In fact, there are seven UNESCO World Heritage sites in Nara.
-With so much to see and do in Nara, you could probably spend a couple of days there.
+With so much to see and do, you could probably spend at least two days in Nara.
 Here are a few highlights and things to see in Nara, Japan.

 Japan’s Nara Park deer